correju/zeroJS/Readme.md

 })
 ```

-## How tollisten to specific routes
+## How to listen to specific routes

 ```javascript
 app.get('/desire-route', (req, res) => {